Learn what issuers look for and how to strengthen your application before you apply

 To improve your chances of success, you need to understand the factors that issuers consider when reviewing applications, like your credit score, income, and debt levels.

-In this guide, we’ll walk you through the steps of how to get approved for a credit card, from preparing your financial profile and choosing the right card to submitting your application.
+In this guide, we’ll walk you through the steps of how to get approved for the best credit cards for your needs, from preparing your financial profile and choosing the right card to submitting your application.

 What should you know before applying for a credit card?
 When credit card issuers evaluate applicants, they generally consider a few main factors, including: